 Senthilkumaran Piramanayagam, Surbhi Sud and Partho Pratim Seal

-Saurabh Kumar Dixit is Associate Professor and founding Head of the Department of Tourism and Hotel Management, North-Eastern Hill University, Shillong, India.
-His research interests include Consumer Behavior, Gastronomic Tourism, and Experiential Management and Marketing in hospitality and tourism contexts.
-He has twelve books to his credit, including The Routledge Handbook of Consumer Behavior in Hospitality and Tourism (2017), The Routledge Handbook of Gastronomic Tourism (2019), The Routledge Handbook of Tourism Experience Management and Marketing (2020) and Tourism in Asian Cities (2020).
-He is an editorial board member, active reviewer and guest editor of many international journals such as International Journal of Contemporary Hospitality Management, British Food Journal, Tourismos, Tourism Recreational Research, Anatolia, Journal of Global Scholars of Marketing Science: Bridging Asia and the World (JGSMS) etc. His recent profile can be seen at https://www.routledge.com/authors/i15903-saurabh-dixit
+Saurabh Kumar Dixit is Associate Professor and founding Head of the Department of Tourism and Hotel Management at North-Eastern Hill University, Shillong, India.
+His research interests include consumer behaviour, gastronomic tourism, and experiential management and marketing in hospitality and tourism contexts.
+He has twelve books to his credit, including The Routledge Handbook of Consumer Behavior in Hospitality and Tourism (2017), The Routledge Handbook of Gastronomic Tourism (2019), The Routledge Handbook of Tourism Experience Management and Marketing (2020), and Tourism in Asian Cities (2020).
+He is an editorial board member, active reviewer, and guest editor of many international journals such as International Journal of Contemporary Hospitality Management, British Food Journal, Journal of Research in Interactive Marketing, Tourismos, Tourism Recreational Research, Anatolia, Journal of Global Scholars of Marketing Science: Bridging Asia and the World (JGSMS), etc.

 "Tourism is an industry of growing importance to economy and society in India, a country rich in natural and cultural attractions.
 With a focus on tourism marketing, this book captures the breadth and diversity of those riches, including the attractions of Bollywood; diaspora experiences of tourism; branding; gastronomic tourism; consumer behaviour; factors affecting accommodation choice; and the corporate governance of tourism companies in the sub-continent.
 This book is essential reading for those interested in tourism business development, both in India and more generally, and Saurabh K. Dixit is to be congratulated on bringing together a valuable collection of original research insights."

-Professor Roy C Wood, University of Cumbria, UK
+Prof. Roy C Wood PhD, University of Cumbria, UK

 Dr. Jay Kandampully, Professor of Service Management, Department of Human Sciences, The Ohio State University, USA